 When we were little, my mom rented IMAX movies at the library.
 The librarian would try to dissuade her, explaining that IMAX films are designed to be watched on a screen the size of a skyscraper, but my mom would insist that our little ’90s TV would be more than sufficient.
 Then we would sit down to watch a movie that was filmed at the top of Mount Everest and say, “Mom!
 This is crap!
 We’re supposed to feel like we’re there!”
 My mom would reply, “Why do you need to see snow on a gigantic screen?
 Just go outside!”

-Psycho is my mom’s favorite movie, and a new documentary just came out called 78/52 which is a 90 minute discussion and examination of the shower scene from Psycho.
+Psycho is my mom’s favorite movie, and a new documentary just came out called 78/52 which is a 90 minute examination of the shower scene from Psycho.
 Its audience is basically three kinds of people—Hitchcock nerds, horror movie nerds, and my mom.

 She insisted on waiting until the last possible second to rent the movie because she didn’t want to waste any of the 48 hours that the documentary would be hers.
-She waited until we all sat down, everyone had their snacks and had put their phones down, and then she took a deep breath and said, “Okay, this is it. $7.99.
+She waited until we all sat down, everyone had their snacks and put their phones down, and then she took a deep breath and said, “Okay, this is it. $7.99.
 Here we go.”

 My dad snuck a look at his phone while it was starting and my mom yelled, “Are you watching?
 This movie cost eight dollars!”